Musings on Veterans Day

 Though much has been said about the attacks, perhaps one of the more interesting facts of D-Day was the deceptive tactics of George S. Patton's "ghost" army in southeast England.
 Through fake sound trucks and inflatable tanks, Patton's phantom threat across the Pas de Calais, the shortest path of invasion across the English Channel, may have kept Hitler from rapidly reinforcing the Normandy beaches during the attacks, buying the Allied invading force enough time to secure a stronghold in Europe.
 Berlin would fall in less than a year.

 Of course there are films and documentaries to preserve (some very good ones, by the way -- The World at War narrated by Laurence Oliver and Ken Burns' The War are two of my favorites), but surely the world will lose something when all World War II veterans have passed.
 It is shocking to read the statistics about how many Americans believe the US fought the USSR in World War II, not the Axis powers.
 In an age of information, how can this be?
 Preserving and sharing history has become one of my life's passions.
 I donate frequently to preserve the battlefields of the past for future generations.
 I love this cause.

 My grandfather, Edwin Stahurski (pictured in uniform right) was a Tech Sergeant in the Army during World War II.
 We don't know much about his military service record given the 1973 fire at the National Archives, but his enlistment record has some good information.
 After just a couple years of high school, he enlisted on June 18, 1942, for the duration of the War (plus six months).

 I never had the chance to get to know my grandfather who passed away when I was too young to remember, but I would have loved to hear more about what he did during the conflict.
-Before my nana passed, she gave me his ‘Victory’ medal, an heirloom that will assuredly pass down to my son as well.
+Before my nana passed, she gave me his ‘Victory’ medal, an heirloom that will surely pass down to my son and daughters as well.
 She gave his other medals to my cousins.
 Some day we'll be able to piece his military service record together with them.